 Traditional Prior Learning

 Credit may be granted by HCC for coursework completed at accredited colleges and universities.
 Transfer credit is granted by HCC based on a student’s learning program.
-A grade of “C” or higher is required for any coursework that is prerequisite to nursing and allied health career clinical courses.
+A grade of “C” or higher is required for any coursework that is prerequisite to nursing and allied health clinical courses.
 HCC awards credit for other coursework completed with a grade of “D” or above.
 While “D” grades may satisfy general education requirements at transfer institutions, ”D” grades may not satisfy specific course requirements directly related to a student’s major at HCC or at the transfer institution.

-Foreign College and University Credit
+International College and University Credit

 High School Articulation Credit